icy-imaging/icy/CONTRIBUTING.md

 First off, thanks for taking the time to contribute to Icy ! :+1:

-The following is a set of article reference allowing you to contribute to Icy in general.
+The following is a set of article references allowing you to contribute to Icy in general.

 ## Code of Conduct